carbonfirst/CO2Scrap/README.md

 # CO2Scrap
-CO2Scrap is a handy Python script to collect carbon intensity and fossil fuel usage from different regions around the world.
+CO2Scrap is a handy Python script to collect and output carbon intensity and fossil fuel usage from different regions around the world.
 Currently, it only supports scrapping data from electricityMap through co2signal.com free API.

 ## Features
 * The script supports country, region-specific, and (latitude, longitude) scrapping from co2signal.com
   * If using multiple-regions, only region/country-specific support is implemented.
 See TODO.
-* Local's and Region's time are store, so the user can understand the differences across locations and time.
+* Local's and Region's time are outputted, so the user can understand the differences across locations and time.
 * It handles errors that may happen when querying co2signal.com, so only validated data samples are stored.
 * It can also use multiple co2signal keys for multiplexing regions querying and avoid request limiting errors.
   -  Edit ```tokens.json``` to use this feature.